 The scent needs to be strong enough to act as a deterrent.
 More is better in this case.
 I personally use at least 5 drops of oil on a cotton ball.
 Don’t skimp on the mint!

-3. Select the Right Location.
+3. Select The Right Location.

 These are in the order of importance.

 a.
 You want to place the peppermint soaked cotton balls in the areas the mice are likely to enter your home.
 This is a very important step that cannot be overlooked.
+Wool balls can also be used as recommended by the Humane Society International.

 The mice need to smell the peppermint oil BEFORE entering your house, so they do not come in.
 This is the trick most people miss.
 If the mice are already in your home, they will not leave because you have peppermint in a few corners, they will just find a spot without the scent.